 for Avoidance and Reduction of Eurasian Watermilfoil Fragmentation and Proliferation

-Formation of the JPA Eurasian Watermilfoil Management Committee
+JPA Eurasian Watermilfoil Management Committee

 In the winter of 2024-2025, the JPA formed a Eurasian Watermilfoil Management Committee (EWMMC); its purpose being to assess EWM management alternatives and work, in consultation with the JPA Board of Directors, to implement those management practices deemed to be most effective in containing and, if possible, eradicating the EWM infestation, and determined to be in the best interests of the JPA.

-The EWMMC is conducting its activities involving the following areas: education, surveying and monitoring, EWM management plan, grants & funding, regulatory, digital mapping and EWM management tracking, dive team and harvesting coordination & support, and EWM equipment and materials acquisition and management.
+The EWMMC is conducting its activities involving the following areas: education, surveying and monitoring, EWM management plan, grants and funding, regulatory, digital mapping and EWM management tracking, dive team and harvesting coordination & support, and EWM equipment and materials acquisition and management.

 For more information about the membership and work of the EWMMC, please see the EWM Committee Meeting Minutes

-The EWMMC is conducting its activities involving the following areas: education, surveying and monitoring, EWM management plan, grants & funding, regulatory, digital mapping and EWM management tracking, dive team and harvesting coordination & support, and EWM equipment and materials acquisition and management.
+The EWMMC is conducting its activities involving the following areas: education, surveying and monitoring, EWM management plan, grants and funding, regulatory, digital mapping and EWM management tracking, dive team and harvesting coordination & support, and EWM equipment and materials acquisition and management.

 For more information about the membership and work of the EWMMC, please see the EWM Committee Meeting Minutes